-To date, three geothermal power plants built in Tibet have a combined installed capacity of 28,18 megawatt, and one of them, the plant located in Yangbajing produces more than 100 million kwh of electricity per year.
+To date, three geothermal power stations built in Tibet have a combined installed capacity of 28,18 megawatts, and one of them, the power station located in Yangbajing, produces more than 100 million kwh of electricity per year.

-However, experts estimate that the geothermal industry in the region still has enormous exploitation potential, given that this new energy now contributes 30% to the local electricity network.
+Yet experts estimate that the region's geothermal industry still has enormous potential for exploitation, as this new energy now contributes 30% to the local electricity grid.

-Dorji added that fully exploiting these rich resources would help generate more electricity and improve the energy structure, which is clean, recyclable and secure energy.
+Dorji added that fully harnessing these rich resources would help generate more electricity and improve the energy structure, the latter of which is clean, recyclable and safe energy.

 "It will provide electricity and heating to the Qinghai-Tibet Railway and can be used in tourism as well as in medical care and fish farming," he noted.

-The research and development of geothermal energy on the Qinghai-Tibet Plateau dates from the 1960s.
+Research and development of geothermal energy in the Qinghai-Tibet Plateau dates back to the 1960s.